volny/creative-theme-jekyll/README.md

 	- https://support.google.com/webmasters/answer/189077?hl=en
 	- https://www.sylvaindurand.org/making-jekyll-multilingual/
 - [ ] Navigation bar: not so wide, current index not visible enough
+- [ ] CSS / JS: use cdn instead of imported packages

 ### Map
 - [ ] Add a new section to show a map location